It is many years now since I started looking for my biological father. I did find him but I must admit that I wish I hadn’t.

 I am confident that my genetic origins are in or around Tobercurry in County Sligo with links to County Antrim in Ireland.
 I am confident I have the O’Gara/O’Hara genetic marker but it has come down through the McAlister line.
 The O’Gara/O’Hara marker is from Sligo but some O’Haras went to Antrim which is where McAlister came from.

-Somewhere along the way there was a marriage, or liaison, or non paternity event with a Cummings.
+Somewhere along the way there was a marriage, or liaison, or non-paternity event with a Cummings.

-I have information from the May family member in England who is noticeable in my Y-DNA matches list.
+I have information from a May family member in England who is noticeable in my Y-DNA matches list.
 He has traced his family back to Knocknageeha which is in County Sligo not far from Tobercurry.